-Katee Sackhoff plays Kara Thrace, a swashbuckling hothead and ace fighter pilot (call sign "Starbuck") with a self-destructive streak.
-She drinks (almost) as much as Tigh - and angrily punches people in the face.
+Katee Sackhoff plays Kara Thrace, a swashbuckling hothead and ace fighter pilot (call sign Starbuck) with a bad self-destructive streak.
+She drinks - and angrily punches a lot of people in the face.
 Later storylines paint her as humanity's "Harbinger of Death", but I see Starbuck as simply a bruised human.
 Searching for redemption, meaning, and love.
 Heart and soul of the show, in my opinion.

 Alessandro Juliani plays Felix Gaeta, an ambitious junior officer in Galatica's bridge.
 Gaeta is a technologist and a loner - proud of his intelligence, loyal to the few who believe in him.
 Most (apart from Baltar) never seem to fully understand Gaeta's principles.
-He is betrayed, loses a leg and ultimately takes a mutinous turn in revenge - leading to execution by firing squad.
+He is betrayed and loses a leg.
+He ultimately takes a mutinous turn in revenge - leading to execution by firing squad.
 A devastating loss.

 Lucy Lawless plays cunning humanoid Cylon Number Three (D'Anna).
 She's fully devoted to vanquishing humans.
 Later, she questions her faith (programming?) and rebels against her fellow Cylons.
 Cool, confident, and badass.

-There were many other great characters (Zarek, Dee, Doc Cottle) - the list is long.
-Some last special mentions:
+There were many other great characters (Zarek, Dee, Doc Cottle) - the list goes on.

 Romo Lampkin is a kleptomaniacal trial attorney and Gaius Baltar's public defender (while on trial for war crimes).
 Lampkin is an expert manipulator, an endearing cat-lover and (briefly) the final President of the 12 Colonies.

 Lastly, tip of the hat to John Hodgman - who wrote about BSG as a journalist and then finagled a (speaking) role as assistant to Doc Cottle.
 Well played, sir.

 First, a few caveats...

 - The intro montage spoilers always felt gratuitous

 From a business perspective, BSG was obviously not getting nine-figure FX budgets.
-In fact, this was back in the old funding era of terrestrial TV.
+In fact, this was way back in the old funding era of terrestrial TV.

 For me, a well-imagined sci-fi world has to make some sense (it needs to give us a few familiar points of attachment).
 The characters mostly wear modern clothing, use recognizable technology, and speak minimal techno-jargon.